Benny0323/BS-LDM-Project-Page/README.md

-The project page of our paper titled
+The project page of our paper titled "BS-LDM: Effective Bone Suppression in High-Resolution Chest X-Ray Images with Conditional Latent Diffusion Models"